wessenstam/demoguide/docs/instructor/instructor.md

 ## Requirements for the Demo Environment

-The Demo Environment are created for ESXi 6.7 and up.
+The Demo Environment is created for ESXi 6.7 and up.
 The total environment exists out of nine VMs that will consume a total of 48 GB of RAM and 400 GB of storage.

 ## Network layout